Chris-pter/PostGIS-Plantation-GeoDB/docs/layer_hierarchy_and_design_rationale.md

-## Layer Hierarchy & Design Rationale
+## 📋Layer Hierarchy & Design Rationale
 ### Overview
 This document explains the hierarchical design of the spatial data model used in this geodatabase.
 The hierarchy consists of 4 core layers: **Boundary**, **Division**, **Section**, and **Block**.
 Each level represents a discrete administrative or operational unit, designed to provide a scalable structure for managing spatial assets, supporting analysis, and ensuring data integrity across operational areas.